kurt-krueckeberg/kurt-krueckeberg.github.io/_sources/german_emig_recs.md.txt

 ### Bremen

-The Bremen Family History Society (Gesellschaft für Familienforschung e.V.) has presevered passenger list from the period 1920-1939.
+The Bremen Family History Society (Gesellschaft für Familienforschung e.V.) has presevered  [Bremen passenger lists](https://www.passagierlisten.de/) from the period
+1920-1939.
 These passenger lists from the period 1920-1939 were archived in the Bremen Chamber of Commerce, the holdings of the Federal Archives in Koblenz, from 1907/08 and 1913/14, which now are in the Bremen State Archives, and various holdings in the Bremen State Archives.